kevinkouketsu/WYD2Bot/README.md

 To compile, you will need Visual Studio 2017 or greater.

 ## Before compile
-1. Set in `Server.cpp` function `Server::Connect` IP and PORT you want to connect.
+1. Set in `Socket.cpp` function `Server::Connect` IP and PORT you want to connect.
 2. Set in `SendFunc.cpp` function `SendRequestLogin` the client version.

 ## Use it